sivalabs/sivalabs-hugo/content/posts/2023/2023-10-26-spring-boot-jooq-tutorial-part-5.md

 ;
 ```

-## Test Loading the One-to-Many Relationships
+## Test Loading the Many-to-Many Relationships
 Now, let's write a test case to verify the above method.

 ```java